-But there’s one exception he’s willing to make due to the current economic situation: Buying gift cards to make a difference.
+But there’s one exception he’s willing to make during the current economic situation: buying gift cards to make a difference.

 “There are people buying gift cards to try to help businesses stay open, not intending to use the cards for now, but to just push cash toward companies,” Clark says.
 “I think that’s fine.”

-If you choose to buy gift cards to help local businesses, Clark says that’s your decision — but you should understand the risk to your wallet.
+If you choose to buy gift cards to help local businesses, Clark says you should understand the risk to your wallet.